Privacy

 The registration application form includes equality monitoring questions, which are voluntary.
 Some of the information that we hold from this form is special category personal data (e.g. data about your racial or ethnic origin).

-Overseas Registration Exam (ORE)
+Overseas Registration Examination (ORE)

 Some applicants for registration will be required to undertake the Overseas Registration Exam (ORE).
 This consists of Part 1 (a written exam) and Part 2 (a clinical exam).